xkam/site/index.md

 ![Code preview](code.gif)

-# unpkg.com/getlibs
-## Modern javascript in static files.
-No server/build required.
+## All javascript libraries in one file

-`getlibs` is a pre-configured module loader which pulls external dependencies directly from CDN and transpiles your code on the fly.
+`getlibs` is a pre-configured module loader which pulls external dependencies directly from CDN.
+Instead of tracking and installing each library used in your code just include https://unpkg.com/getlibs and you can import/require anything available on unpkg.com and cdnjs.com.

+## Write modern javascript (or typescript)

+`getlibs` transpiles your code on the fly when necessary.
 In other words, you can __write modern javascript__ (or typescript) and __use latest frameworks__/libraries without setting up a server or configuring a build script.
 Just use static files, open in a browser and hit refresh :-).
 You don't even need node/npm on your machine...

+## No server/build required

 This will not work on production, so at some point it is still necessary to setup webpack/rollup/eslint/karma/whatever.
 But you can skip it when you are just starting, experimenting, sharing code, teaching or learning new stuff.